Seeding a new cluster with an externally created snapshot - Amazon MemoryDB

 For a complete listing of node types and specifications, see MemoryDB node-type specific parameters.

-Step 1: Create redis snapshot on external cluster
+Step 1: Create a snapshot on an external cluster

 To create the snapshot to seed your MemoryDB cluster

 BGSAVE is asynchronous and does not block other clients while processing.
-For more information, see BGSAVE at the Redis website.
+For more information, see BGSAVE.

 SAVE is synchronous and blocks other processes until finished.
-For more information, see SAVE at the Redis website.
+For more information, see SAVE.

-For additional information on creating a snapshot, see Redis persistence at the Redis website.
+For additional information on creating a snapshot, see persistence.

 Step 2: Create an Amazon S3 bucket and folder